Why You Should Visit St. Simons Island, GA

 What to Do

 One of the easiest ways to explore the island is by bike.
 Rentals are available at Ocean Motion, just one block from the King and Prince hotel.
-As you pedal your way along the 20+ miles of bike paths around St. Simons Island, you will wind your way past beautiful parks, the Atlantic Ocean, marshlands and historic sites.
+As you pedal your way along the 20+ miles of bike paths around St. Simons Island, you will wind your way past beautiful parks, the Atlantic Ocean, marshlands, and historic sites.
 Discover the charm of Pier Village as you cycle through town.
 This is the ultimate destination for boutique shopping and dining.

-Be sure to stop into the Savannah Bee Company, where you will find Ted, the honey sommelier.
-He is incredibly passionate about bees, beekeeping and the honey he makes.
+Be sure to stop at the Savannah Bee Company, where you will find Ted, the honey sommelier.
+He is incredibly passionate about bees, beekeeping, and the honey he makes.
 At the store, you can sample several different varieties of honey, as well as taste their fresh honeycomb.
 They also carry a full line of beauty products that are derived from the best parts of the hive.
 The Royal Jelly Body Butter is just divine.

 Taking a tour with Lighthouse Trolleys, on land or by sea, is another great way to see the Golden Isles.
 Hop aboard their trolley for a guided sightseeing tour of St. Simons Island.
 Owner Cap Fendig and his crew stop at spots like Christ Church and the Avenue of the Oaks.
-Hearing the historical facts of these major landmarks helps visitors to understand the history of some of the most prominent residents on St. Simons.
+Hearing the historical facts of these major landmarks helps visitors to understand the history of some of the most prominent residents of St. Simons.

 Visitors can also take a tour by boat with Cap around St. Simons and Jekyll Island.
-As you wind your way through the marshlands, rivers, and waterways, Cap will point out bird habitats, talk about the shrimping industry and even take you to past the Sea Island Golf Club where the RSM Classic is held.
+As you wind your way through the marshlands, rivers, and waterways, Cap will point out bird habitats, talk about the shrimping industry and even take you past the Sea Island Golf Club, where the RSM Classic is held.

 Often his tours take guests right under the majestic Sidney Lanier Bridge.
-Not only does it span the Brunswick River, connecting Jekyll Island to the rest of the Golden Isles, it is the tallest cable-stayed suspension bridge in all of Georgia.
+Not only does it span the Brunswick River, connecting Jekyll Island to the rest of the Golden Isles, but it is also the tallest cable-stayed suspension bridge in all of Georgia.